kapteyn-astro/kapteyn/DISTRIBUTION/README.txt

      events (module mplutil); tools for parsing and interpreting coordinate information entered by the user (module positions).

+   * A function to search for gaussian components in a profile (module profiles) and a class for non-linear least squares fitting (module kmpfit).

 ---
 *) Currently Hans Terlouw and Martin Vogelaar